dotnet/aspnetcore/specs/TransportProtocols.md

 1. Frame-based - Messages have fixed length (as opposed to streaming, where data is just pushed throughout the connection)
 1. Frame Metadata - Able to encode one piece of Frame Metadata
     * `Type` - Either `Binary` or `Text`.
-1. Able to handle partial messages from the Server application (i.e. where `EndOfMessage` is `false`).
-The transport can opt to implement this by buffering, since only WebSockets natively supports this functionality.
 1. Binary-safe - Able to transmit arbitrary binary data, regardless of content
 1. Text-safe - Able to transmit arbitrary text data, preserving the content.
 Line-endings must be preserved **but may be converted to a different format**.
 For example `\r\n` may be converted to `\n`.
 This is due to quirks in some transports (Server Sent Events).
 If the exact line-ending needs to be preserved, the data should be sent as a `Binary` message.